KerrKuh7439/EpicFinalProject-Starter/README.md

 Your Canvas submission must include:

 • GitHub repository link
+  - Screenshots of the program running should be available in the screenshots folder
+  - Please name the screenshots appropriately
 • Branch name used for the deliverable
-• Screenshot of the program running
 • Short description of your progress

 Example submission: